ruilinlin/bark_buddy/README.md

 BarkBuddy is an innovative social platform designed for pet lovers.
 The app facilitates connections between pet owners, allowing them to share stories, participate in events, and communicate through messages.
 Our goal is to build a vibrant community where users can find support, friendship, and inspiration for their furry friends.

-## Iteration 1 Overview
+## Iteration 2 Overview

 ### Current Achievements

-- **Navigation Transition Architecture**: Implemented a robust navigator transition architecture, ensuring smooth navigation across different screens.
-- **Screen Layouts**: Established basic layouts for the Post, Event, Message, and Profile screens.
-The Map screen layout is planned for the next iteration.
+- **Authentication**: Implemented Firebase Authentication and validate user information during certain CRUD operations.
+- **External API**:

+1. The Dog API: The `UserScreen` utilizes the [The Dog API](https://www.thedogapi.com) to fetch a list of dog breeds.
+2. Country State City API: The [Country State City API](https://countrystatecity.in/docs/api/all-countries/) is used in the `EditUser` component to retrieve lists of countries, states by country ([states-by-country](https://countrystatecity.in/docs/api/states-by-country/)), and cities by state & country ([cities-by-state-country](https://countrystatecity.in/docs/api/cities-by-state-country/)).

-- **CRUD**: implemente the CRUD operations in eventscreen.Since the post, message and profile Create operation contains the map, authentication,cemara,we will leave this screen CRUD in iteration 2.
+- **CRUD**: Implemented more CRUD operations in `UserScreen`.
+Since the post, message and profile Create operation contains the map, authentication,cemara,we will leave this screen CRUD in iteration 2. ruilin
+- **Camera**: ruilin.

 #### Post Screen

+- ruilin
 - Introduced a story scroll list at the top, displaying stories posted by friends.
 - Users can view posts from friends and strangers, like posts, and leave comments through a comment modal.
 - Direct access to user profiles by clicking on user avatars.